mastermueez/A-Cost-Effective-Framework-to-Predict-the-Ripeness-of-any-Fruit-Based-on-Color-Space/README.md

 # A Cost Effective Framework to Predict the Ripeness of any Fruit Based on Color Spread

 ## Citation Information
 This repository contains the code and dataset used for the paper given below.
-Please cite the paper if you use the code in this repository as part of a published research project.

 *A. Mueez, “A Cost-Effective Framework to Predict the Ripeness of any Fruit Based on Color Space”, 2020 IEEE Region 10 Symposium (TENSYMP), 5-7 June, Dhaka, Bangladesh.
 In press.*

+Please cite the paper if you use the code in this repository as part of a published research project.
+The presentation for this paper can be found [here](https://youtu.be/TQqIDKwov_Ms).

 ## A Brief Outline of the Contents: